 USS Ajax (AR-6)

 The Delta, a leading ship amongst it’s class, was involved with repairing ships at Oran, Algeria, Bizerte, Tunisia, and in Italy, to send crafts back home.
-My grandfather was a Lieutenant on these ships.
+My grandfather served as a Lieutenant on these ships.

 We went searching for a couple houses as well

-196-14-112th Ave, St. Albans, Queens this is the house my grandfather lived in as a kid.
-There are letters my grandfather sent back to this home as a kid, very treasured aritifact.
+196-14-112th Ave, St. Albans, Queens this is the house my grandfather lived in as a child.
+There are letters my grandfather sent back to this home when he was in a grade school and I consider to be a very treasured aritifact.

 89-36 187th Place, Queens.
 House that my 2nd great-grandfather lived in.
 Looks like it may have been rebuilt or repainted.